THE AUTO BUILDER

 Kirby acquired his ’31 Ford body from Canada, and it had last been used as a snowmobile.
 The tracks were still on the original chassis that accompanied the body.
 With some help from Jeff Barber, Kirby replaced the usual door and quarter panels associated with the Model A. They then chopped the top 4 inches and recessed the stock firewall.
 Jeff and David pitched in to help prepare the body for painting.
 Kirby chose a factory color to top off his period-correct hot rod.
 He then helped Jeff to apply the ’41 Ford Harbor Gray acrylic enamel to the body and chassis.
 Guide headlights were mounted on each side of a Deuce grille shell, and Kirby modified the original Model A engine mount for the front spreader bar.
 He mounted a pair of ’50 Pontiac taillights into the rear panel and added the ’37 Ford decklid handle.
 The top received a stock black insert.
 To cap off the exterior, Kirby again went old school.
 He used 16-inch ’35 Ford wire wheels and Firestone 5.00 tires up front, and 18-inch ’32 Ford wire rims with 7.00 tires from Specialty Tires of America are incorporated in the rear of Kirby’s car.

-The spartan interior was design to be both simple and functional.
+The spartan interior was designed to be both simple and functional.
 Kirby mounted a ’36 Ford dash inside, complete with original gauges.
 Aftermarket gauges were added under the dash to monitor specific components.
 The steering wheel and column also came from a ’36 Ford Standard.
 Instead of carpet, Kirby used a simple black rubber mat over the floorboards.
 Mike Ragan covered a Dodge minivan bench seat with brown distressed leather before Kirby added the baseball stitching around the edges.
 Once the seat was covered, Kirby decided to cover the kick panels and door panels.
 The door panels received map pockets with matching stitching, and the area behind the seat received gray interior panels.
 The headliner consisted of wooden braces for the top insert.
 David Kennedy made the unique third brake light from a Model A taillight and gave it to Kirby for Christmas.
 Safety was still in mind as Kirby added seat belts.

 Kirby completed his senior project this past spring just prior to graduation.
 We don’t know what the grade was, but we certainly feel that it should have been exceptional.
 In our opinion, he should have graduated with honors.
 The coupe captures all the fine points of a traditional hot rod.
 Most impressive was the fact that the owner and builder knew exactly what to include and exclude.
 Both his mom and dad supported his efforts 100 percent, and if Kirby Kennedy’s Model A is any proof, then the future of our hobby will be in good hands for many years to come.